-The designations contained in this table do not constitute a Foderal determination that any use of land covered by the program is acceptable or unacceptable under Federal State or local law.
-The responsibility for determining the acceptable and permissible land used and the relationship between specific properties and specific noise contours rests with the local authorities.
-FAA determinations under Part 150 are not intended to substitute federally determined and uses for those determined no be appropriate by local authorities in response to locally determined needs avalues in achieving noise compatible land uses
+\The designations contained in this table do not constitute a Federal determination that any use of land covered by the program is acceptable or unacceptate under Federal State or local law.
+The responsibility for determining the acceptable and permissible land uses the relationship between specific properti and specific noise contours rests with the local authorities.
+FAA determinations under Part 150 are not intended to substitute federally determined land uses for those determined to be appropriate by local authorities in response to locally determined needs and values in achieving noise compatible land use design and construction of structure allowed, measures to achieve outdoor to indoor Noise Level Reduction (NLR) of at least 25 dB to 30 dB should be incorporated into building codes and be considered in individual approvals.
+Normal residential construction can be expected to provide a NLR of 20 dB, thus, the reduction requirements are often stated as 5, 10 or 15 dB over standard construction and normally assume mechanical ventilation and closed windows year round.
+However the use of NLR criteria will not eliminate outdoor noise proble-

-Land Use and related structures compatible without restrictions.
+Standard Land Use Coding Manual.
+Land Use and related structures compatible without restrictions

-Land Use and related structures are not compatible and should be prohibited.

-Noise Level Reduction (outdoor to indoor) to be achieved through incorporation of noise attenuation into the design and construction of the structure.
+Land Use and related structures are not compatible and should be prohibited Noise Level Reduction (outdoor to indoor) to be achieved through incorporation of noise attenuation into the design and